-Demand for design services in February grew slightly since January, according to a new report today from The American Institute of Architects (AIA).
+Demand for design services in March expanded sharply from February according to a new report today from The American Institute of Architects (AIA).

-AIA’s Architecture Billings Index (ABI) score for February was 51.3, up from a score of 51.0 in January.
+AIA’s Architecture Billings Index (ABI) score for March was 58.0, up from a score of 51.3 in February.
 Any score above 50 indicates an increase in billings.
-Firms reported both project inquiries and design contracts remaining positive in February, but while project inquiries increased to 62.5 from 61.9 in January, design contracts decreased to 55.2 from 56.1.
+During March, scoring for both new project inquiries and design contracts expanded, posting scores of 63.9 and 60.5, respectively.

 This graph shows the Architecture Billings Index since 1996.
-The index was at 51.3 in February, up from 51.0 in January.
+The index was at 58.0 in March, up from 51.3 in February.
 Anything above 50 indicates expansion in demand for architects’ services.

 Note: This includes commercial and industrial facilities like hotels and office buildings, multi-family residential, as well as schools, hospitals and other institutions.